Patient information on use of Tamoxifen in patients with Hereditary Haemorrhagic Telangiectasia (HHT)

 This information is for patients, families and carers who may commence treatment with tamoxifen for HHT.

-What does the use of tamoxifen in HHT patients aim to achieve?
+What does the use of it in HHT patients aim to achieve?

-- Tamoxifen aims to reduce the frequency and severity of nosebleeds (read more information about nosebleeds) in HHT patients.
+- The benefits of tamoxifen aims to reduce the risk, frequency and severity of nosebleeds (read more information about nosebleeds) in HHT patients.

-- There are several studies showing men and women with HHT have shorter and fewer nosebleeds when they are taking tamoxifen.
+- There are several studies showing men and women with HHT have shorter and fewer nosebleeds when they are taking the medication.

 - Approximately 90% of people taking it notice improvement.
 Anaemia (low level of haemoglobin) may also improve.

-- The dose of Tamoxifen is 20mg once per day for both male and female patients.
+- The dose is 20mg once per day for both male and female patients.

 How long does it take for tamoxifen work?